koalalorenzo/docker-aliases/README.md

 # docker-aliases
 Run commands inside docker containers to keep your OS untouched using bash alias.
-The aliases are saved into the file called "aliases.sh", and it will use, mount files and open ports in order to use specific commands inside a docker container instead of the host/main operative system.
+The aliases are saved into the file called "aliases.sh", and it will use, mount files and open ports in a container instead of using the one in the host/main operative system.

 The main concept is to run a comand using its docker container/image like that: